 What is the Population of the Capital City?

 Monte Carlo has a permanent population of approximately 3,500 people while the larger Monte Carlo Quarter has a population of approximately 15,000 people.
 The population of Monte Carlo represents approximately 40.8% of the population of Monaco.
 The Monte Carlo Quarter is the most populated of the four Quarters, followed by Monaco-Ville.
 The city of Monte Carlo is a preferred destination for both residents and visitors because of the vibrant life and extravagant display and reckless spending.

 Anytime is a good time to visit Monte Carlo.
 The climate is typically Mediterranean in nature.
-The entire year is mild and a sunny weather for an average 300 days.
-Winters are fairly sunny although the season is really cold.
+The entire year is mild with sunny weather for an average 300 days per year.
+Winters are fairly sunny although the season can be cold.
 The springtime is characterized by beautiful skies and plenty of sunshine and seasonally windy weather known locally as Le Mistral.
 Autumn is warm enough to soak up sun rays on the beaches.
-January is the coldest month in Monte Carlo with a minimum 100C and a maximum of 140C while August and September are the hottest months with a minimum temperature of 240 C and a maximum of 300 C.
+January is the coldest month in Monte Carlo with a minimum temperature of 10 degrees Celsius and a maximum temperature of of 14 degrees Celsius.
+August and September are the hottest months with a minimum temperature of 24 degrees Celsius and a maximum of 30 degrees Celsius.

 This page was last modified on March 14th, 2018